obophenotype/cell-ontology-training/docs/EXERCISE_BasicSubclassHierarchy.md

 **Instructions:**

 _Add Subclass_
-1. Open chromosome-parts.owl and navigate to the Entities tab.
+1. Open cell-training.owl and navigate to the Entities tab.
-2. Add the class "replication fork" to the ontology as a subclass of 'chromosomal part'.
+2. Add the class 'bone cell' to the ontology as a subclass of 'animal cell'.
 (Don't worry about the ID.) _Note: Most ontologies use lowercase labels, except for proper names._

     a.
-To find the class 'chromosomal part', you can navigate through the hierarchy, or use the search function, see screenshot below.
+To find the class 'animal cell', you can navigate through the hierarchy, or use the search function, see screenshot below.
 Make sure you select "Show all results".
 In the search results, double click on the highlighted class and it will open it up in the Class hierarchy pane.

 ![](./media/Figure26.png)

 _Moving around classes:_

-3. Add the term "intracellular non-membrane-bounded organelle" as a subclass of "Thing"
+3. Add the term 'epithelial cell' as a subclass of "Thing"
-4. Move it, by dragging and dropping, to place it as a subclass of 'non-membrane-bounded organelle' (if you do not see the class 'non-membrane-bounded organelle';, search for it by clicking the 'search' radio button in the upper right.)
+4. Move it, by dragging and dropping, to place it as a subclass of 'animal cell'.

 Your hierarchy should look something like this: